globaldothealth/monkeypox/README.md

 ## License and attribution

-This repository and data exports (except files in the *ecdc* folder) are published under the CC BY 4.0 license.
+This repository and data exports are published under the CC BY 4.0 license.

 Please cite as: "Global.health Monkeypox (accessed on YYYY-MM-DD)"